nickfargo/prochan/src/index.coffee.md

 #### I/O delegates

-Functions that delegate to the current process.
-These allow the current process to be referenced from within its generator function, using a channel-like interface.
+Functions mounted onto `proc` that delegate to the I/O channels of the current process.
+This allows the `proc` binding itself to act as a proxied reference to the current process from within the process’s own generator function.

     do ->
       f = (name) -> -> Process.current()[name] arguments...